-- 1 tsp cumin
+- 1 teaspoon cumin

-- 1 tsp paprika
+- 1 teaspoon paprika

 - salt and pepper to taste

-Set the Instant Pot (or alternative pressure cooker) to sauté.
+- Set the Instant Pot (or alternative pressure cooker) to sauté.
 Add oil, and once hot add in the onions and sauté for about 3 mins.
 Add in the garlic and sauté for a further 1min.
 Add in the turkey mince and cook until browned.

-Once turkey has browned, add in the diced tomatoes, tomato sauce, garbanzo beans, 1/2 of the chopped red bell peppers, chopped sweet potatoes, vegetable stock, cumin, paprika and chill powder.
+- Once turkey has browned, add in the diced tomatoes, tomato sauce, garbanzo beans, ½ of the chopped red bell peppers, chopped sweet potatoes, vegetable stock, cumin, paprika and chill powder.
 Salt and pepper to taste and mix everything well.

-Seal the vent.
+- Seal the vent.
 Set to High pressure for 9 mins.
 Once 9 mins is finished, Quick Release and open lid.
 Add in the rest of the red bell pepper and stir to combine.

 - Serve over some cooked brown rice or riced cauliflower for low-carb.
 Add a dollop of sour cream, some diced avocado, grated cheese, chopped cilantro and more chilli flakes to serve.